 - may have serious, life-threatening infections

-- are usually anaemic (which means that their blood has difficulty carrying oxygen)
+- are usually anaemic (which means that their blood is not good at carrying oxygen)

-- will need medicines and injections when they are children, and throughout the rest of their lives, to stop them from getting infections
+- may need medicines and injections throughout their lives, to stop them from getting infections

 People with certain types of thalassaemia:

-People only have these disorders if they inherit 2 altered haemoglobin genes – one from their mother and one from their father.
-People who inherit just one altered gene are known as 'carriers'.
+People only have these disorders if they get 2 altered haemoglobin genes – one from their mother and one from their father.
+People who get just one altered gene are known as 'carriers'.

 The test aims to identify carriers of these disorders.
-Carriers are healthy and don't have either sickle cell or thalassaemia.
-If a carrier has a baby with another carrier, or someone who has one of the disorders, there is a chance that their baby could have one of the disorders or be a carrier.
+Carriers don't have either sickle cell or thalassaemia.
+But if a carrier has a baby with someone who is also a carrier, or who has sickle cell or thalassaemia, there's a higher chance that their baby could have one of the disorders or be a carrier.

-If your screening tests show a 'higher chance' result for sickle cell disorder or thalassaemia, you'll be offered further diagnostic tests to confirm if your baby has the condition.
-You'll also be offered these tests in some other circumstances.
+If your screening tests show a 'higher chance' result for sickle cell disorder or thalassaemia, you'll be offered diagnostic tests to confirm if your baby has the condition.

-These tests aren't completely safe and won't be offered to everybody.
+Diagnostic tests have some risks, and won't be offered to everybody.